xave-finance/amm-v1/Deployment.md

 2. Before deploying, be sure that you have the following files in `scripts/config/`:

     - `<network>/factory_deployed.json` -> this contains the contract addresses from the previous deployment
-    - `usdcassimilator/<network>.json` -> contains the UsdcToUsdAssimilator address from the previous deployment
+    - `usdcassimilator/<network>.json` -> contains the USDC assimilator address from the previous deployment

     Please refer to https://halodao.atlassian.net/wiki/spaces/HALODAO/pages/137330714/Rewards+AMM+mapping for the zip files of the previous deployments